 “I’m not trying to be a dick, Matt, but I won't do that around Cait,” I told him.

 “Nor would I,” he said, glaring at me.

-“That’s settled then,” I told him, and so Matt was included in our plans.
-I expected Cait to complain about our time together being spoiled, but she didn’t.
+“That’s settled then,” I told him, and so included Mattin our plans.
+I'd expected Cait to complain about our time together being spoiled, but she hadn’t.
 In fact, she seemed more than pleased.
 I found it strange because Cait had insisted that our time alone would be good for rebonding.
 “I miss the way we used to be,” she’d lamented after I’d left for law school.
 Preoccupied with waiting for news from the admissions board, I thought no more of her and Matt’s odd behavior.

-Things could have turned out very differently for me; I know from what I'd evidenced during my pro-bono stint and internship.
-Learning about the deplorable crimes perpetrated against the weak and vulnerable has strengthened my resolve to make the most of the advantages I’ve been given.
+Things could have turned out very differently for me, a fact that had been repeatedly underscored during my pro-bono stint and internship.
+Learning firsthand about the deplorable crimes perpetrated against the weak and vulnerable has strengthened my resolve to make the most of the advantages I’ve been given.
 In January, when I start the new phase of my life, I’ll do everything I can to win justice for the victims of crime.
 After all, I could so easily have suffered their fate.